minpegdwende/pm-pymcda/readme.md

 # Package description

 The package project is composed of 5 directories and 3 files at the root :
-* the readme file,
+* `readme.md`, the read-me file,
-* the file "setup.py" gives information on the authors (name, reference, ...), the tool info (version, license, packages, ...) : it is called during the installation procedure.
+* the file `setup.py` gives information on the authors (name, reference, ...), the tool info (version, license, packages, ...) : it is called during the installation procedure.
-* the requirement.txt file which contains all the libraries and packages needed to execute the algorithms.
+* the `requirement.txt` file which contains all the libraries and packages needed to execute the algorithms.
-* pymcda : which contains contains back seat methods/algorithm and the definitions of elementary objects, particularly MR-Sort objects (defined in the types.py)
+* `pymcda` : which contains contains back seat methods/algorithm and the definitions of elementary objects, particularly MR-Sort objects (defined in the `types.py`)
-    * \_\_init\_\_.py : which defines the module pymcda.
+    * `\_\_init\_\_.py` : which defines the module pymcda.
-    * electre_tri.py : it mainly contains the definition of an MR-Sort, MCDA classes and their appropriate methods that are called during the creation of new models.
+    * `electre_tri.py` : it mainly contains the definition of an MR-Sort, MCDA classes and their appropriate methods that are called during the creation of new models.
-    * generate.py : it some contains functions useful for the generation of random instances and values (models, weights, profiles, etc ...).
+    * `generate.py` : it some contains functions useful for the generation of random instances and values (models, weights, profiles, etc ...).
-    * pt_sorted.py : it is contains an adhoc class for the treatment of performance tables while maintaining an order in the evaluations.
+    * `pt_sorted.py` : it is contains an adhoc class for the treatment of performance tables while maintaining an order in the evaluations.
-    * types.py : it is contains the definitions of MCDA concepts as objects (criteria, alternatives, categories, etc ...).
+    * `types.py` : it is contains the definitions of MCDA concepts as objects (criteria, alternatives, categories, etc ...).
-    * utils.py : it is contains short methods essentially useful for the generation of noise in the learning set.
+    * `utils.py` : it is contains short methods essentially useful for the generation of noise in the learning set.
-    * learning : a directory that contain core elements of algorithms pertaining to the learning process
+    * `learning` : a directory that contain core elements of algorithms pertaining to the learning process
-        * meta_mrsort.py (resp. meta_mrsort_sp.py the equivalent which deals with single-peaked criteria) : encompasses the global structure of the metaheuristic (handling the population of model via a multithreading process, optimization of weights and profiles, iterative process and stopping conditions/fitness)
+        * `meta_mrsort.py` (resp. `meta_mrsort_sp.py` the equivalent which deals with single-peaked criteria) : encompasses the global structure of the metaheuristic (handling the population of model via a multithreading process, optimization of weights and profiles, iterative process and stopping conditions/fitness)
-        * lp_mrsort_weights_meta.py (resp. lp_mrsort_weights_meta_sp.py the equivalent which deals with single-peaked criteria) : this is dedicated to the construction and resolution of the Linear Program in order to optimize weights and thresholds during the learning process.
+        * `lp_mrsort_weights_meta.py` (resp. `lp_mrsort_weights_meta_sp.py` the equivalent which deals with single-peaked criteria) : this is dedicated to the construction and resolution of the Linear Program in order to optimize weights and thresholds during the learning process.
-        * heur_mrsort_profiles_meta.py (resp. heur_mrsort_profiles_meta_sp.py the equivalent which deals with single-peaked criteria) : this is dedicated to the initialization and update of profiles (through the choice of random and promising moves of the profiles) during the learning process.
+        * `heur_mrsort_profiles_meta.py` (resp. `heur_mrsort_profiles_meta_sp.py` the equivalent which deals with single-peaked criteria) : this is dedicated to the initialization and update of profiles (through the choice of random and promising moves of the profiles) during the learning process.
-        * mip_mrsort_sp.py : it is contains the complete formulation of the MIP and its resolution through CPLEX solver for the learning of MR-Sort parameters with potentially single-peaked criteria.
+        * `mip_mrsort_sp.py` : it is contains the complete formulation of the MIP and its resolution through CPLEX solver for the learning of MR-Sort parameters with potentially single-peaked criteria.
-* apps : which contains essentially the implementation of the three learning algorithms.
+* `apps` : which contains essentially the implementation of the three learning algorithms.
-* meta.py : the file that describes the META algorithm.
-It contains a class RandMRSortMetaLearning whose object is a test instance for the problem of learning MR-Sort models using an metaheuristic, from random assignment examples without knowing in advance the preference directions of criteria.
+* `meta.py` : the file that describes the META algorithm.
+It contains a class `RandMRSortMetaLearning` whose object is a test instance for the problem of learning MR-Sort models using an metaheuristic, from random assignment examples without knowing in advance the preference directions of criteria.
-* meta_sp.py : the file that describes the META-SP algorithm.
-It contains a class RandMRSortMetaSPLearning whose object is a test instance for the problem of learning MR-Sort models with potentially single-peaked criteria using an metaheuristic, from random assignment examples.
+* `meta_sp.py` : the file that describes the META-SP algorithm.
+It contains a class `RandMRSortMetaSPLearning` whose object is a test instance for the problem of learning MR-Sort models with potentially single-peaked criteria using an metaheuristic, from random assignment examples.
-* mip_sp.py : the file that describes the MIP-SP algorithm.
-It contains a class RandMRSortMIPSPLearning whose object is a test instance for the problem of learning MR-Sort models with potentially single-peaked criteria using a MIP formulation, from random assignment examples.
+* `mip_sp.py` : the file that describes the MIP-SP algorithm.
+It contains a class `RandMRSortMIPSPLearning` whose object is a test instance for the problem of learning MR-Sort models with potentially single-peaked criteria using a MIP formulation, from random assignment examples.